sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-docs/spa-use-google-workspace-docs.md

 ### Build an automation to create a Google document

-You will build an automation that will create a Google Document where you will insert a header and a footer as well as some text.
-You will then retrieve the Google document and replace some text in the document.

 1. In the **Automation Details** panel, under **Automations**, drag and drop the [Google Authorization](spa-authorize-google-sdk) automation you created as mentioned in the pre-requisites.